EJ Moreno on the most iconic cult classics…

 Cult classics are commonplace in the current cinematic landscape, but in 1975, the world was not ready for the concept.
 But The Rocky Horror Picture Show didn’t care if you were prepared or not.
 It’s hard to downplay the importance of Rocky Horror, but no other movie on this caught fire quite like this.
 There’s still midnight screenings where audiences act out the roles and bring props to throw at the screen; something the fans created out of pure love for the film.
 There wouldn’t be Lebowski Fest or The Disaster Artist without the impact of The Rocky Horror Picture Show and its cult following.

 What do you make of this list?
 Are there any cult classics deserving of a place?
-Let us know in the comments below or on Twitter @FlickeringMyth…
+Let us know on our socials @FlickeringMyth…